 - Get case examples that vividly demonstrate how to apply the steps of PTR

 A collaborative team approach to behavior intervention that’s highly rated by teachers, PTR is your step-by-step solution to addressing students who have serious behavior challenges.
-This session is designed for practicing and in-training K-8 educators, including classroom and special education teachers, school psychologists, behavior analysts, and building and district administrators.
-There will be time to get your questions answered after the presentation.
-Join us and see how this research-proven model can make a difference!
+This recorded session is designed for practicing and in-training K-8 educators, including classroom and special education teachers, school psychologists, behavior analysts, and building and district administrators.
+See how this research-proven model can make a difference!